HenestrosaDev/audiotext/README.md

 ![Main](docs/main-system.png)

-**Audiotext** transcribes the audio from an audio file, video file, microphone input, or YouTube video into one of the 74 different languages it supports, along with some of their dialects.
+**Audiotext** transcribes the audio from an audio file, video file, microphone input, or YouTube video into one of the 99 different languages it supports.
 You can transcribe using the [**Google Speech-to-Text API**](https://cloud.google.com/speech-to-text) or [**WhisperX**](https://github.com/m-bain/whisperX), which can even translate the transcription or generate subtitles!

 You can also choose the theme you like best.
 It can be dark, light, or the one configured in the system.